Ashb87/Alkaline-Ms-Project-one/README.md

   * [Spotify](https://www.spotify.com/uk/home/) was used to provide embedded code to add links and media devices to the site allowing the user to listen music directly through the website, and follow the band using links provided.
   * [YouTube](https://www.spotify.com/uk/home/) was used to add embedded code for the promotional vidoe on the home page of the site.
  * [Wikipedia](https://www.wikipedia.org/) was used to source information on the band and their history.
- * [Google](https://www.google.com/) was used to find real music venues across the USA to make my fictional tour date cards.
+ * [Google](https://www.google.com/) was used to find real music venues across the UK to make my fictional tour date cards.
 It was also used to source all images used in the website.

 ### Acknowledgements